Psalm 147: Background and themes

 Psalm 147 is one of the last five psalms in the Book of Psalms and, like the others in this group, begins and ends in Hebrew with the word "Hallelujah" ("Praise God").
 Thus it is classified as a psalm of praise.
 Charles Spurgeon notes that verse 1 draws a connection between praise and song, since "[s]inging the divine praises is the best possible use of speech".
 Beginning in verse 2, the psalmist presents a series of reasons for praising God, including his continual attention to the city of Jerusalem, to brokenhearted and injured individuals, to the cosmos, and to nature.
 C S Rodd divides the psalm into three sections, "each of which is in the form of a complete hymn of praise", namely verses 1-6, 7-11 and 12-20.

 In the Septuagint, Psalms 145 to 148 are given the title "of Haggai and Zechariah".

 Uses

 Judaism

-Psalm 147 is an important psalm in Jewish liturgy and is recited in its entirety in Pesukei Dezimra, which is part of the daily morning prayer service in Judaism.
-It holds a significant place in Jewish worship, emphasizing praise and gratitude to God.
+Psalm 147 is recited in its entirety in pesukei dezimra in the daily morning prayer service.
+It is recited as the Psalm of the Day on Simchat Torah in the Siddur Avodas Yisroel.

-Interpretation

-Rabbi Yehudah Aryeh Leib Alter of Ger (Sefat Emet) offers a unique interpretation of verse 2, which is written in the present tense: "The Lord builds Jerusalem."
-He teaches that since the destruction of the Holy Temple, each generation actively contributes toward its rebuilding in a cumulative way through its merits.

-Maimonides draws from verse 2 a timeline for the events following the coming of the Mashiach (Jewish Messiah).
-First the Mashiach will arrive, then the Holy Temple will be built ("The Lord builds Jerusalem"), and then the ingathering of the exiles will take place ("He gathers together the outcasts of Israel").
-The Zohar adds that the Resurrection of the Dead will take place forty years after the return of the exiles.